 Electronic correspondence is a part of your professional interactions.
-If you need to contact the instructor, e-mail is often the easiest way to do so.
-It is my intention to respond to all received e-mails in a timely manner.
+If you need to contact the instructor, email is often the easiest way to do so.
+I intend to respond to all received e-mails promptly.
 Please be reminded that e-mail and on-line discussions are a very specific form of communication, with their own nuances and etiquette.
 For instance, electronic messages sent in all upper case (or lower case) letters, major typos, or slang, often communicate more than the sender originally intended.
 With that said, please be mindful of all e-mail and on-line discussion messages you send to your colleagues, to faculty members in the School of Education, or to persons within the greater educational community.
 All electronic messages should be crafted with professionalism and care.